Qualification: A Level

 Film is a primary source of entertainment but also a mirror that reflects the way society evolves.
 It is constantly changing, both in terms of how it is made and how we access it.
 Understanding film will help you to understand the world around you (people, places, cultures, time periods, technology and more); through analysing the construction of films, you will learn to look at and respond to films differently.

 If you love watching films, analysing texts and challenging yourself, this is the course for you.
 It balances academic challenge, creativity and genuinely fascinating content to develop a range of skills required to succeed in any career path.

 The course is based on an understanding of the key film concepts of language, representation, audiences and institutions.

-The coursework is an opportunity for you to stretch your creative muscles by applying what you have learned about different types of film to a project of your own.
-You can choose to plan and film a short sequence or write an original screenplay for a film of your design.
+The coursework is an opportunity for you to flex your creative muscles by applying what you have learned about different types of film to a project of your own.
+You can choose to plan and film a short film or write an original screenplay for a film of your design.
 This work will test your technical skills as well as your imaginative ideas.
 Your practical work will also be accompanied by a detailed analytical evaluation.

 Coursework: A screenplay and storyboard, or a short film, plus an evaluative analysis (30%)

 Film Studies opens the door to a wide variety of jobs as it develops your ability to be analytical, critical, creative and evaluative.
 Career paths include: Film Production, Journalism, Magazine Editing/Writing, Graphic Design, Review Writing, Marketing, Advertising and Web Design.